aristoteleo/dynamo_readthedocs/docs/source/notebooks/perturbation_tutorial/perturbation_tutorial.rst

 *In-silico* perturbation
 =================

-In the dynamo Cell paper :cite:p:`QIU2022`, we introduce the analytical form of a vector field permits in silico perturbation predictions of expression response for each gene in each cell and the cell fate diversions after genetic perturbations.
+In the dynamo Cell paper :cite:p:`QIU2022`, we introduced the analytical form of a vector field.
+This permits in silico perturbation predictions of expression for each gene in each cell and the cell fate diversions after genetic perturbations.
 In particular, we demonstrated the predictive power of hematopoietic fate trajectory predictions after genetic perturbations.
 Interestingly, suppressing the master regulator of the